 Tearing and dry eye…Oxymoron?
 Not really!

-Many people complain of tearing, and they are subsequently diagnosed with dry eye.
+Many people complain of tearing, and they are subsequently diagnosed with dry eye at our Stuart office.
 Why is this?

 Think about this analogy: when debris, trash, an eyelash gets inside your eye or any other foreign body gets inside your eye, your eye starts to tear because your eye is trying to flush out whatever is in it.
 Well, when your eye is dry, a foreign body sensation is created, and a signal is sent to your eye to flush away whatever it thinks is in there.

 Many times, people are unaware of their dry eye status; however, the eye itself is fully aware of the irritation.
 In order to alleviate the discomfort, the eye will start to tear.
 Unfortunately, after the eye finishes tearing, the eye is left more dry than it was.
 So, when artificial tear supplementation is recommended by your eye doctor, the advice should be followed!
 Contact our team of specialists in Stuart for information on dry eye disease treatment options.

 Some causes of Dry Eye Disease are age, autoimmune disorders, eyelid problems, eye surgery, and/or environmental stresses.
 Prescription and over-the-counter medications may be the culprit, as well; such as high blood pressure medications, diuretics, beta-blockers, allergy medications, antihistamines, sleeping pills, anxiety medications or antidepressants, pain relievers, and preservatives in eye drops – OTC or Prescription i.e., glaucoma drops.